roof002/Dynamic-Battery-Choosing-Algorithm/README.md

 - **Date** (_YYYY-MM-DD HH:MM:00_, timestamp): Rounds down each record to the minute
 - **Period** (int): Splits every 30mins into 1 Period, for 48 Periods
 - **Site[i]** (_kW/h_, float): For i = 1,2,3,4,5, this updates the rate of battery used to run each Site

+## Packages to import in Python
+These are some packages you should import for the use of this code:
+- NumPy: For numerical computations and array operations.
+- Pandas: For data manipulation and analysis.

+With these packages, type this: import pandas as pd import numpy as np import itertools from itertools import combinations from datetime import datetime, timedelta import time import mysql.connector

+## Functions and their uses
+- get_sum_sites(siteData): returns the sum of the 5 sites, of which the specific data to look at is based on siteData